asharma-gh/ZippyFS/README.md

 distributed file system in fuse
 Original version: branch distfs

-Features (so far):
+# Features (so far):
-everything in distfs + in memory cache for reads / writes
+read / write stuff over a network more to come . . .

-(soon) some distributed persistent data structure replacing zip archive directory
+# How to install:

-How to install:
+requires libzip, fuse, linux
-How to use:
+# How to use:
-Todo...
+todo